aspectumapp/osm2geojson/README.md

 - `filter_used_refs` - (default: `True`) defines geometry filtration strategy (will return all geometry if set as `False`)
 - `log_level` - (default: `'ERROR'`) controlls logging level (will print all logs if set as `'INFO'`).
 More details [here](https://docs.python.org/3/library/logging.html#logging-levels)

+Other handy methods:

+- `overpass_call(str query)` - runs query to overpass-api.de server (retries 5 times in case of error).
+- `shape_to_feature(Shape shape, dict properties)` - Converts Shape-object to GeoJSON with passed properties.

 **\*Shape-object - for convinience created simple dict to save Shapely object (geometry) and OSM-properties.
 Structure of this object:**

 ```py